Otto de Grandson: Links with the Order of the Knights Templar

 There is no evidence that Grandson was a member of the Templar Order, however he was a close ally of the order.
 At some point, the date is unclear, he was in receipt of a yearly payment from the Templars of 2,000 Livres Tournois.
-This equates to around £350,000 per annum in today’s money.
 The payments are thought to relate to the Fall of Acre in 1291 and the subsequent election of Jacques de Molay as Grand Master of the Knights Templar on Cyprus in 1292.
 The payments are known, because Grandson petitioned Pope Clement V upon suppression of the order in 1308.
 Clement granted Grandson the revenue of three former Templar commanderies in Burgundy, including Epailly.
 These former Knights Templar commanderies continued to provide the enormous income formerly provided by the Templars until Grandson’s death in 1328.